Biography of Jerome Bartlett – Owner

 At some point in time, (only God knows WHEN) Jerome was interviewed by the Harlem Globetrotters to travel with them and animate their mascot “Globey”.
 However, Jerome turned down their offer because he did not want to have his spontaneity and fan interaction squelched by rigid formats and canned skits.
 Because he thrives on fan interaction, Jerome began to dream and formulate ideas for developing his own character – “Funkey Munkey” – which has now come to fruition in the establishment of Higher Impact Entertainment.

-In Janurary of 2012, Higher Impact Entertainment became the Official Sponsor of the newly relocated San Antonio Talons’ mascot program.
-Overseeing the mascot operations and community initiatives the San Antonio Talons mascot “Swoop” quickly became a household name and loved by all.
-In November 2012, Higher Impact Entertainment purchased Rally Entertainment and plans on continuing the legacy Rally had achieved since 2003.
+Higher Impact Entertainment became the Official Sponsor of the newly relocated San Antonio Talons’ mascot program in 2012 and again in 2013.
+Overseeing the mascot operations and community initiatives the San Antonio Talons mascot, “Swoop” quickly became a household name and loved by all.
+In November 2012, Higher Impact Entertainment purchased Rally Entertainment, and will be continuing the legacy Rally had achieved since 2003 during its 14 season in 2017.